📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Rich results get 58% of clicks compared to 41% for non-rich results (Search Engine Journal)

-- Featured snippets have 42.9% CTR—the highest of any SERP feature
+- Featured snippets have 42.9% CTR—the highest of any SERP feature, achievable with proper schema markup for AI Overviews

 The AI Overview CTR Reality